Signed in as:

-We often answer questions for concerned citizens about the Sex Offender Registry and sex offenders living within the Village of Johnson City.
+We often answer questions for concerned citizens about the Sex Offender Registry and sex offenders living in our community.
 The New York State Department of Criminal Justice Services is responsible for maintaining New York’s Sex Offender Registry.
 The registry was created to inform New Yorkers about sex offenders living in their community.
 The JCPD monitors and manages sex offenders on a local level.
 All sex offenders living in the Village of Johnson City are required to report directly to the JCPD.
 The JCPD generates notification cards that are mailed to alert residents in the vicinity of an address that a level 2 or 3 offender moves to.
 The JCPD also conducts periodic residential verification checks to help ensure each offender remains in compliance with the Sex Offender Registry Act.

 There are three levels of sex offenders which are determined by the sentencing courts:

-The biggest misconception is that the Registry restricts where a sex offender can or cannot live.
-That is not true.
-The Registry only tracks and monitors where an offender is living.
-However, if an offender is under Parole or Probation supervision, conditions of their Parole or Probation supervision may limit the offender from living near a school or being around children unsupervised.
+The Sex Offender Registration Act does not restrict where a registered sex offender may live.
+However, if an offender is under Parole or Probation supervision, they may have conditions of their Parole or Probation that restrict the offender from living near a school or being around children unsupervised.

-This is basic information, please refer to Correction Law Artilce 6-C for more information.
+This is basic information, please refer to Correction Law Article 6-C for more information.

 By law, only Level 2 and Level 3 sex offenders are listed on the State's public directory.